roxy-portfolio/Projects/README.md

 #### Data cleaning steps:
 - Deleted duplicate rows in the sleepDay table.
-- Created new tables: ActivityDay, ActivityDate, ActivityHour and Period
+- Created new columns: ActivityDay, ActivityDate, ActivityHour and Period
 - New daily_activity table with sleepDay data columns added
 - Created hourly_activity table with data from hourlyCalories, hourlyIntensities and hourlySteps